William Scotton

 William Henry Scotton (15 January 1856 – 9 July 1893) was a cricketer who played for Nottinghamshire County Cricket Club and England.
 Scotton played his first match at Lord's for Sixteen Colts of England against the Marylebone Cricket Club on 11 and 12 May 1874, scoring on that occasion 19 and 0.
 He was engaged as a groundsman by the MCC in that year and in 1875, and after an engagement at Kennington Oval returned to the service of the MCC, of whose ground staff he was a member at the time of his death.
 His powers were rather slow to ripen, and he had been playing for several years before he obtained anything like a first-rate position.
-At one period of his career, however, and more particularly during the seasons of 1884 and 1886, he was among the best professional left-handed batsman in England.
+At one period of his career, however, and more particularly during the seasons of 1884 and 1886, he was among the best professional left-handed batsmen in England.

+Scotton committed suicide on 9 July 1893 by slitting his own throat with a razor.

 The 1884 and 1885 seasons

 In 1884 he scored 567 runs for Nottinghamshire in thirteen matches, with an average of 31.9; in 1885, 442 runs in fourteen engagements, with an average of 22.2; and in 1886, in county fixtures only, 559 runs, with an average of 29.8.
 This included a knock of 90 for England against Australia at Kennington Oval in August 1884.
 The match, resulted in a draw, Australia scoring 551 and England 346 and 85 for two wickets.
 In England's first innings Scotton went in first, and was the ninth man out, the total when he left being 332.
 During a stay of five hours and three quarters he played the bowling of Fred Spofforth, Palmer, Boyle, Billy Midwinter, and George Giffen without giving a chance, Had he fallen it would have been quite likely that England would have been beaten.
 Up to a certain time he received very little assistance, but when Walter Read joined him, 151 runs were put on for the ninth wicket.